jtsternberg/Code-Snippets-CPT/README.md

 Code Snippets CPT
 =================

-A WordPress plugin for managing and displaying code snippets
+A WordPress plugin for elegantly managing and displaying code snippets

 Adds a custom post type for managing your code snippets with taxonomies for classifying the snippets.
-Embed to posts or pages via a handy shortcode insert button that allows you to pick from the most recent snippets.
+Embed snippets with syntax highlighting to posts or pages via a handy shortcode insert button that allows you to pick from the most recent snippets.
+Syntax highlighting provided by the [Prettify javascript library](https://github.com/google/code-prettify).

+Features:

+* Host your own snippet library.
+* Button for easy-copying of snippet (disable with: `add_filter( 'snippet_cpt_do_click_to_copy', '__return_false' )`).
+* Button to enable full-screen snippet view (disable with: `add_filter( 'snippet_cpt_enable_full_screen_view', '__return_false' )`).
+* Monokai theme (disable with: `add_filter( 'snippet_cpt_monokai_theme', '__return_false' )`).
+* WordPress editor shortcode button for embedding snippets in your content.
+* Live (tinymce) previews of the snippets in your content editor.
+* Programming language picker (for syntax).
+* Snippet tags and categories.

 [Now available on wordpress.org](https://wordpress.org/plugins/code-snippets-cpt/).

 ## Change Log

+### 2.0.0
+* Button for opening modal for easy-copying of snippet.
+* Button to enable full-screen snippet view.
+* View individual snippet pages, and link to full-screen snippets.
+* Snippet edit button (if logged-in).
+* Live (tinymce) previews of the snippets in your content editor, and edit them in-place.
+* `'dsgnwrks_snippet_display'` filter which filters the snippet output.

 ### 1.0.5
 * Add C# as available language.